 Cancer antigen 19-9, CA 19-9 radioimmunoassay (RIA) test

 This test looks for the antigen called CA 19-9 in your blood.

 Antigens are substances that stimulate your body's immune system.
-Certain types of cancer cells release the CA 19-9 antigen into the blood, where it can be measured with this test.
+Certain types of cancer cells send the CA 19-9 antigen into the blood, where it can be measured with this test.

 Antigens like CA 19-9 that give information about cancer are called tumor markers.
 This test is not used as a screening test for cancer.

 You may need this test if your healthcare provider thinks you might be at risk for cancer because of your symptoms or because you have a family history of cancer.
 You may need this test as part of your diagnosis along with other tests.

 You may also need this test if you are having cancer treatment.
 It may be done every week or so to see how well treatment is working.

 You may also need this test if you have already been treated for cancer and your provider wants to find out whether your cancer has come back.